Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one

-In this Appendix, we revisit several well-known results concerning a Hamiltonian $K(t)$ valued in the set $\C^{m,m}$ of $m\times m$ matrices ($m\in\N$), and which is a perturbation of a scalar function $k(t)$.
-We consider an interval $I_\delta\subset \R$ that may depend on $\delta>0$ and assume that $K(t)$ is defined on $I_\delta$ and of the form \beq K(t) = k(t){\1}_m +\eps K_1(t)+\cdots \eps^NK_N(t) \eeq with $k$ scalar-valued and ~$ k(t){\1}_m +\eps K_1(t)$ is subquadratic on the time interval $I_\delta$ according to Definition~\ref{def:subquad}.
+In this Appendix, we revisit several well-known results concerning a Hamiltonian $\widehat K(t)$ with its symbol $K(t)$ valued in the set $\C^{m,m}$ of self-adjoint $m\times m$ matrices ($m\in\N$), and which is a perturbation of a scalar function $k(t)$.
+We consider an interval $I_\delta\subset \R$ that may depend on $\delta>0$, which is small, and assume that $K(t)$ is defined on $I_\delta$ and of the form \beq K(t) = k(t){\1}_m +\eps K_1(t)+\cdots + \eps^N K_N(t) \eeq with $k$ scalar-valued and ~$ k(t){\1}_m +\eps K_1(t)$ subquadratic on the time interval $I_\delta$ according to Definition~\ref{def:subquad}.